Slices1/the-luck-stroke-agent-iron-man/README.md

 - Optional flags to modify the user prompt:

-  - `--append-please appends` "please" to every prompt
+  - `--append-please` appends "please" to every prompt

-  - `--append-threat appends` "or I will terminate you" to every prompt
+  - `--append-threat` appends "or I will terminate you" to every prompt

   - `--ask-question-twice` it repeats the prompt twice

   - `--rephrase` rephrase in own words first

-## ?öÄ How to Run
+## ?≈°‚Ç¨ How to Run

 The main entry point is `chat.py`.
 It will automatically find the project root, set up the import paths, load the config, and run the agent.
 You can also run `demo/run_demo.py` to show a demo of each feature of the program.